<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 Here are five easy steps to help structure your benefit statement:

-1. Identify the Problem.
+1. Identify the Customer's Problem.

-If you're having the right conversation with your customer, this should be the easiest step.
+If you're having the right conversation with your customers, this should be the easiest step.
 Figure out what their need is by asking open-ended questions.
 You'll need to connect the problem to the benefit in order to showcase your product or service's value.

 2. Highlight a Feature.